Can collecting

-Can collecting can be exclusive to only one type of cans: for example, collectors may dedicate themselves to collecting beer, soda, food or oil cans only.
+Can collecting can be exclusive to only one type of can: for example, collectors may dedicate themselves to collecting beer, soda, food or oil cans only.
 But collectors may also dedicate themselves to collecting cans from all types.

 History

 While it is difficult to pinpoint when people started collecting cans as a hobby, it is estimated by some that the first beer can collections began around 1935.
 It is also estimated that one of the first beer can collections was begun by a group of Yale University students and was later kept by one of those students.

 Royal Crown Cola started selling their products in "non-returnable" cans in the United States during the 1950s; their competitors Coca-Cola and Pepsi Cola seemed reluctant to use cans at first during that era as their sodas were sold most commonly on glass bottles.
-Still, Coca-Cola decided to export sodas in cans to Asia, particularly Japan and some other countries across the Pacific rim, with Pepsi soon following suit.
+Still, Coca-Cola decided to export sodas in cans to Asia, particularly Japan and some other countries across the Pacific Rim, with Pepsi soon following suit.
 By 1960, approximately 40 different soda brands sold sodas in about 820 million cans every year in the United States alone.
 Some experts believe this was when soda cans became collectible items.